pleayo/covid/narratives/covid_AusNZ.md

 <!-- This is left-side text -->
 # [Scientific credit](https://nextstrain.org/ncov/2020-05-06?d=map&c=author)

-We would like to acknowledge the amazing and timely work done by all scientists involved in this outbreak.
+I would like to acknowledge the amazing and timely work done by all scientists involved in this outbreak.
 Only through the rapid sharing of genomic data and metadata are analyses such as these possible.
-<br><br>
-The specific sequences provided by each lab are [listed here](https://github.com/nextstrain/ncov/commit/75edf84600fdf9ca6ef086d0aefd2978bc621eca).
+Special thanks go to a fellow NZ scientist, Dr James Hadfield (https://twitter.com/hamesjadfield) who is a phylogeneticist and a genius behind Nextstrain based in Wanaka.

 <br><br>
 We also gratefully acknowledge GISAID for providing the platform through which these data can be uploaded and shared.